No graph state is preparable in quantum networks with bipartite sources and no classical communication: Results

-We are now ready to present our main result that no graph states of arbitrary local prime dimension can be produced in LOSR quantum networks with bipartite sources, generalizing the results of Refs. \cite{hansenne2021quantum,Luo} to the case of arbitrary graph states of prime local dimension $d$. \begin{thm} Consider a graph $G$ with $N\geqslant 3$ vertices and where at least one vertex $i$ has a neighbourhood $|\mathcal{N}_{i}|\geqslant 2$.
-A graph state $\ket{G}\in \mathbb{C}_{d}^{\otimes N}$, where $d$ is prime, corresponding to a graph $G$ cannot be generated in an LOSR $N$-partite quantum network with bipartite sources. \end{thm}
+We are now ready to present our main result that no graph states of arbitrary local prime dimension can be produced in LOSR quantum networks with bipartite sources, generalizing the results of Refs. \cite{hansenne2021quantum,Luo}. \begin{thm} Consider a graph $G$ with $N\geqslant 3$ vertices and where at least one vertex $i$ has a neighbourhood $|\mathcal{N}_{i}|\geqslant 2$.
+The graph state $\ket{G}\in \mathbb{C}_{d}^{\otimes N}$, where $d$ is prime, corresponding to a graph $G$ cannot be generated in an LOSR $N$-partite quantum network with bipartite sources. \end{thm}

-\begin{proof}The proof is highly technical, and so we present it in Appendix \ref{app_proof}.
-Here we describe its most important ideas.
+\begin{proof}The proof is highly technical, and so we present it in Supplementary Note \hyperref[app_proof]{4}.
+Here we describe its key ideas.

 First, in every graph satisfying the assumptions of Theorem \ref{thm_bip} we can relabel vertices so that $|\mathcal{N}_{1}\setminus \mathcal{N}_{2}|\geqslant 2$ and $\Gamma_{1,2}\neq 0$.
-Next, we utilise a graph transformation called local complementation (see Refs. \cite{PhysRevA.69.022316,bahramgiri2007graph}) to divide the set of all graph states into four, distinct subsets (Lemma \ref{lem_graph} in Appendix \ref{app_proof}).
-Since the proof for three of those classes is relatively simple, here we discuss only the most complicated case of graphs for which $\mathcal{N}_{1}\cap \mathcal{N}_{2}\neq \emptyset$ and for all $n\in \mathcal{N}_{1}\cap \mathcal{N}_{2}$ we have
+Next, we utilise a graph transformation called local complementation (see Refs. \cite{PhysRevA.69.022316,bahramgiri2007graph}) to divide the set of all graph states into four, distinct subsets.
+Since the proof for three of those classes is relatively simple, here we discuss only the most complicated case of graphs for which $\mathcal{N}_{1}\cap \mathcal{N}_{2}\neq \emptyset$ and

-Let us consider a graph state $\ket{G}$ corresponding to a multigraph $G$ that fulfils the above assumptions.
-To prove that this state cannot be generated in an $N$-partite quantum network $\mathcal{O}$ we use the aforementioned network inflation method.